 As expected, the guy who looked naturally strong and fit was rated as having the most attractive male body, beating out the guys who weren’t muscular enough, as well as the guys who were considered overly musclebound.

-- Brad Pitt’s body came out in first place, with 23% of women saying that his torso was the sexiest male physique overall.
+- Brad Pitt’s body came in first, with 23% of women saying that his torso was the sexiest male physique overall.
 If there’s an ideal male physique, it seems like this is it.

 - 19% of women chose Bob Harper’s body as the most attractive overall.

-- 15% of women chose the muscular beach body, which belongs to an old-time natural lifter, back before steroids were invented.
+- 15% of women chose the muscular beach body, an old-time natural lifter, back before steroids were invented.

 There are a few interesting things about these results:

 - Women preferred the bodies of guys who lift over the bodies of guys who do cardio.
 Anthony Ketis’ surfer body didn’t make it into the top three.
-In fact, all three of the most attractive bodies were built by lifting weights.
+In fact, all three most attractive bodies were the result of lifting weights.

 - There’s a range of perfection.
-You need to be muscular, but not too muscular.
+It would help if you were muscular, but not too muscular.
 Being slim and well-muscled is perfect, and so is being bigger and more muscular, so long as your body still looks natural, healthy, and not overly contrived.

 - Women don’t care if you have abs.
 If anything, if your abs are too chiselled, women might start to think your body looks worse.